chrishil1/ChromDL/readme.md

 `python ChromDL_test.py <weight file>`

 Where the weight file will be the `ChromDL_learned_weights` from training.

+There is also a ChromDL_test.ipynb interactive notebook that can be run on google Colaboratory using the free GPU runtime and the testing dataset.

 ## Contact information
 For help or issues using ChromDL, please contact chrishil@umich.edu.